hpcoloma/project-portfolio-2/README.md

 - Header

 - Main
-    - Information - luist all terminologies that the user may come accross on processing pay.
+    - Information - list all terminologies that the user may come accross on processing pay.

     INSERT PHOTO HERE